CSC231-WCU/csc231/_episodes/01-introduction.md

 >   - Arithmetic operations have important mathematical properties.
 > - Cannot assume all **usual** mathematical properties.
 >   - Due to finiteness of representations.
->   - Integer operations satisfy **ring** properties: commutativity, associativity, distritubitivy.
+>   - Integer operations satisfy **ring** properties: commutativity, associativity, distributivity.
 >   - Floating point operations satisfy **ordering** properties: monotonicity, values of signs.
 > - Observation
 >   - Need to understand which abstractions apply in which contexts.